nd-nuclear-theory/ndconfig/INSTALL.md

   % make all -j8
   ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-  To copy all executable binaries to the subdirectory install/bin:
+  To copy all executable binaries to installation directory:

   ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
   % make install
   ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-  Note: If you plan to use use the mcscript scripting (which you probably are!),
+  The default installation directory is just the subdirectory `install\bin`,
-  make sure to set the environment variable `MCSCRIPT_INSTALL_HOME` before
+  which is not very useful.
+Rather, if you plan to use use the `mcscript`
-  installing, to ensure that your executables will get installed to the intended
+  scripting (which you probably are!), make sure to set the environment variable
-  location.
-(See the `INSTALL.md` file for `mcscript` for further discussion.)
+  `MCSCRIPT_INSTALL_HOME` before installing (see the `INSTALL.md` file for
-  A typical configuration for our group is to set `MCSCRIPT_INSTALL_HOME` to
+  `mcscript`).
+This will define the installation directory for `make install`
-  `${HOME}/code/install`.
-This will define the installation directory for `make
+  to use now, and this directory is where the `mcscript` scripting will expect
-  install` to use now, and it is where the `mcscript` scripting will expect to
+  to find your executables later.
+E.g., a typical configuration for our group
-  find your executables later.
+  is to set `MCSCRIPT_INSTALL_HOME` to `${HOME}/code/install`.

   > @NERSC: We need to keep binaries for different architectures separate.
 The
   > files are thus installed to `install/${CRAY_CPU_TARGET}/<code>/bin`, e.g.,